-Within an alternative provision school such as Olive AP Academy – Thurrock (OA-Th) it is very difficult to provide a completely accurate of the level of PPG to be allocated as this figure can fluctuate throughout the year dependent on students who are on roll in the academy.
-In 2019/2020 the academy received £50,000.
+Within an alternative provision school such as ours it is difficult to provide a completely accurate of the level of PPG to be allocated as this figure can fluctuate throughout the year dependent on students who are on roll in the academy.
+In 2020/21 the academy received £50,000.
 In 2021/22 the academy is expected to receive £41,765 pupil premium funding (and £8,990 recovery premium funding).

 At Olive Academies, the trustees are ultimately accountable for the impact of pupil premium spending funding across the Trust.
 Within the academy, the headteacher is responsible for agreeing the plans and the Academy Advisory Board monitors its impact.
 We also get expert advice from a pupil premium grant reviewer and share learning across our network of academies.